One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

-The procedure of generating mocks (Sect. \ref{sec:mocks}) does not account for the inhomogeneity of completeness, which is an issue for sources close to the $5\sigma$ detection threshold.
-However, when applying flux thresholds that are significantly above the averaged $95\%$ completeness flux density of $0.39$~mJy, variations in completeness do not affect our results at a significant level.
+Whilst the procedure of generating mocks (Sect. \ref{sec:mocks}) does account in the large sense for the inhomogeneity of completeness (see e.g. Figures \ref{fig:completenesscell} and \ref{fig:mockcatalogues}), it may have completeness issues close to the 5$\sigma$ detection threshold.
+This could be due to a variety of reasons such as completeness when using \textsc{PyBDSF} to detect sources (which is not used for the randoms); the assumption of point sources when generating randoms and finally flux scale issues within the data.
+However, when applying flux thresholds that are significantly above the averaged $95\%$ completeness flux density of $0.39$~mJy, variations in completeness should not affect our results at a significant level.